cs01/gdbgui/README.rst

 Why gdbgui?
 -----------
-- Actively developed and compatible with the latest version of gdb (7.12)
+- Actively developed to be compatible with current gdb releases
 - Does only one thing: debugs programs.
 No integrated build system, no project settings, nothing to make things more complicated than they need to be.
-Just a lightweight frontend.
 - Design influenced by the amazing Chrome debugger
 - Full gdb command line utility built-in
 - Written in widely used languages (Python and JavaScript)